 - Aim to arrive 15 minutes before your interview start time.
 Contact us if problems arise and ensure you have noted the name and contact details of who to contact should this happen

-- Remember: Be polite to everyone you meet, your interview begins as soon as you walk through the door of the building ore recent the past behaviour; the greater the indication of future ability)
+- Remember: Be polite to everyone you meet, your interview begins as soon as you walk through the door of the building ore recent the past behavior; the greater the indication of future ability)

 - During the Interview:

 - Ensure your mobile phone is turned off or on silent

 - Greet your interviewer(s) with a firm handshake.
 Remember their name(s)

 - Maintain eye contact with your interviewer(s) and be aware of your body language – sit upright, don’t fidget and smile!

 - Listen carefully to questions you are asked.
 If you are unclear about anything, ask for clarification